 Soothing & Relaxing

-The calming scent of lavender is the perfect welcome scent for those stressful evenings or weekend mornings when homework is on the table, the laundry needs to be done and you have a hundred phone calls to make.
+The calming scent of lavender is the perfect welcome fall scent for those stressful evenings or weekend mornings; you know, when homework is on the table, laundry needs doing and there’s a hundred phone calls to make.
 Throw in a cup of dried lavender (or a few drops of lavender essential oil), citrus rinds (lemon, orange, or grapefruit) and a teaspoon of vanilla extract.
 Now take a deep breath in and a deep breath out.